 Every.single.year. 😭 So depressing.
 But I know they don’t remember it because they learned the traditional textbook way with grammar instead of acquiring it.

 I always ask my students at the beginning of the year what their goal in Spanish is.
 It’s always, “I want to speak Spanish fluently” or “I want to be able to have conversations in Spanish.”
-It’s NEVER “I want to learn grammar!”
+“I want to learn grammar!” said NO student EVER.

 3 Keys for How to Learn Spanish